NlcolasCon/hitting-set-solver/README.md

 ## Results & Plots

-See docs/ExperimentalEvaluation.pdf for detailed runtime curves, box-plots, and stability analysis.
+See Experiment_Results.pdf for detailed runtime curves, box-plots, and stability analysis.
+See Predictions_For_Experiments.pdf for brief predictions of each algorithm for the experiments